EU plans to tackle online barriers in digital single market

 The Commission said it is considering ways to bolster public trust through making such services more transparent in the ways they route users through the Web and accelerating their removal of illegal content.
 The EU competition authorities are currently investigating whether Google abuses its dominant position.

-The Commission’s outline proposals also include improving data protection while favoring the benefits to be reaped from big data accumulations and cloud computing.
+The Commission’s outline proposals also include improving data protection while favouring the benefits to be reaped from big data accumulations and cloud computing.

-And it wants a pan-European approach to managing the radio frequencies needed for mobile telephony.
+Ant it wants a pan-European approach to managing the radio frequencies needed for mobile telephony.
 Governments are loath to cede control of airwaves from which they earn big revenues.
 But the Commission noted 4G technology was held up by a lack of frequencies and said it would seek coordination across the EU.
+(Editing by Alastair Macdonald)